abdelkadergelany/IUT-examstore/README.md

 This Project was developed in a context of social distancing imposed by the covid-19 pandemic.
 With closed schools and libraries, it had become difficult for students to access old test papers.
 So this was designed to solve this problem.
 # Functionalities:
+1- Register.
+2- Login.
-1- Student can browse questions by department.
+3- Student can browse questions by department.
-2- browse questions by semester.
+4- browse questions by semester.
-3- filter question by exam type(Quiz, Midterm, or Final exam).
+5- filter question by exam type(Quiz, Midterm, or Final exam).
-4- Filter Questions by year.
+6- Filter Questions by year.
-5- Save question paper as favorite.
+7- Save question paper as favorite.
-6- Share question paper.
+8- Share question paper.
-7- Download question paper as PDF.
+9- Download question paper as PDF.
-8- Submit an exam paper for administrator approval
+10- Submit an exam paper for administrator approval

 # Features
 The system is mobile responsive and secured